• English

 Risk management is discovering, analyzing, and limiting the risks of investment losses in the finance business.
 When the market goes in the opposite direction of our expectations, there is a risk of loss.
 Are produced by the risk mood of investors, which a variety of variables may impact.
 These elements consist mostly of political events like elections, economic events like interest rate decisions, and commercial events like the introduction of new technology.

 Trading risk management is a comprehensive approach to minimizing losses and safeguarding trading account money.
 It is an indispensable tool for each successful trader and the basis for constructing a good trading plan.
-It is also essential for hedge funds, trading firms, and major investors.
+It is also essential for hedge funds, foreign trade firms, and major investors.

 19.png